 Most people associate workplace bullying with blue-collar workers.
-But bullying is also common in knowledge-based industries.
+Yet it is also common in knowledge-based industries.

-Surveys show workplace bullying takes place in just about every industry, though the specific form of bullying changes from industry to industry.
+Surveys show workplace bullying takes place in just about every industry, though the specific form changes from industry to industry.

 To underline the problem in white-collar workplaces a 2002 report by Australia’s APESMA professional women’s network said around one-third of respondents to its survey have been bullied at work.

-In 2000, Australia’s Office of the Employee Ombudsman says it is currently receiving more than 500 complaints a year on workplace bullying related issues and that number is increasing each year.
+In 2000, Australia’s Office of the Employee Ombudsman says it is currently receiving more than 500 complaints a year on workplace bullying-related issues.
+The number is increasing each year.

 Workplace bullying increasing

-In its January 1999 Australian Jobs Index Survey, Morgan and Banks reported that 10.4% of employers believe bullying is increasing at work.
-(I’d like to quote more up-to-date statistics from Australia and New Zealand on this but can’t find any).
+In its January 1999 Australian Jobs Index Survey, Morgan and Banks reported that 10.4 percent of employers believe bullying is increasing at work.
+I’d like to quote more up-to-date statistics from Australia and New Zealand on this but can’t find any.

-According to England’s The Daily Telegraph, an online poll of 10,000 people found that 92 per cent believe they are the victims of workplace taunts and intimidation, with 56 per cent believing it is a serious problem in their office, shop or factory.
+According to England’s The Daily Telegraph, an online poll of 10,000 people found that 92 percent believe they are the victims of workplace taunts and intimidation.
+Some 56 percent believe it is a serious problem in their office, shop or factory.

-There’s also evidence bullying is more widespread in the public sector than in private industry, though this may simply show the willingness of public sector workers to report bullying.
+There’s also evidence bullying is more widespread in the public sector than in private industry, though this may simply show the willingness of public sector workers to report problems.

 Until recently there wasn’t much formal awareness of bullying as a problem.
-To some extent the increasing number of reported cases reflects the fact that employees are only just becoming used to being able to report bullying.
+To some extent the increasing number of reported cases reflects the fact that employees are only just becoming used to being able to report when it happens.

 But there are other disturbing trends.
 Some white-collar staff unions have pointed out that outsourced operations and understaffed workplaces are ideal breeding grounds for middle management bullies.